-The most common treatment for morning sickness is “suck it up, Buttercup” which is always nice advice to give along with eating leafy greens and deep breathing – easy for people to say when it isn’t you that’s suffering from it.
+The most common treatment for morning sickness is “suck it up, Buttercup” which is always nice advice to give along with eating leafy greens and deep breathing – easy for people to say when it isn’t them who's suffering from it.

-4) Don’t get hungry & Eat Often.
+Don’t get hungry & eat often

 Even a cracker will do the trick.
 Taking them before you go to bed also helped lessen the barfs because you are sleeping when the queasy normally hits.

-7) Avoid fried, fatty foods.
+Avoid fried, fatty foods

 Okay, they need to back the hell off with this one because they’re not even sure if it does anything which makes me think they’re just trying to get all preachy about what you should eat.
 That said, I’ve included it because it did come up a few times.
 Dumb.

-Protein-rich snack before bed.
+Protein-rich snack before bed

-This will help keep your blood sugar up during the night and might stave off a wave of ew the next day.
+This will help keep your blood sugar up during the night and might stave off a wave of 'ew' the next day.

 Supposedly drinking 1 tablespoon of apple cider vinegar and 1 tablespoon honey in cold water before bed is helpful.
 Personally, I think this would *make* me barf.

-Increase the iron-rich foods in your diet.
+Increase the iron-rich foods in your diet

-The BRAT diet.
+The BRAT diet

-Sucking on lollipops.
+Sucking on lollipops

 I think this will also increase your street cred but I’m not sure.
 I sucked on Preggie Pops when I was pregnant and LOVED them.
-They have a touch of sour, but aren’t overwhelming.
+They have a touch of sour but aren’t overwhelming.

-14) Anise or fennel seeds.
+Anise or fennel seeds

 Diclegis (Diclectin in Canada) – This drug had previously been withdrawn from the U.S. market because it was suspected of causing birth defects.
 Turns out it was a false alarm and it has been reintroduced in 2013.
 It’s essentially a combination of B6 and an antihistamine and many doctors have already been prescribing that to their patients in a number of forms (mostly Unisom with allergy medication).
 It’s also been used safely for decades in other countries so this one sounds solid

 While researching this post I found a lot of women using cannabis to control their morning sickness.
 It had never occurred to me, but I can see why that would make sense.
 Hey, I don’t judge, especially someone who’d been vomiting non-stop for nine months.
 Just be mindful that there isn’t a ton of research on its effects yet.